-CY PLAN 295 Supervised Research in City and Regional Planning 1 - 2 Units Supervised experience on a research project in urban or regional planning.
+Special Projects Studio in Planning: Read Less [-] CY PLAN 295 Supervised Research in City and Regional Planning 1 - 2 Units Terms offered: Fall 2008, Spring 2008, Spring 2007 Supervised experience on a research project in urban or regional planning.
 Any combination of 295, 297 courses may be taken for a total of 6 units maximum towards the M.C.P. degree.
-Rules & Requirements Prerequisites: Graduate standing in department and consent of adviser and sponsor Repeat rules: Course may be repeated for credit.
-Course may be repeated for credit when topic changes.
+Supervised Research in City and Regional Planning: Read More [+] Rules & Requirements Prerequisites: Graduate standing in department and consent of adviser and sponsor Repeat rules: Course may be repeated for credit.
 Hours & Format Fall and/or spring: 15 weeks - 0 hours of independent study per week Additional Details Subject/Course Level: City and Regional Planning/Graduate Grading: Offered for satisfactory/unsatisfactory grade only.
-CY PLAN 297 Supervised Field Study in City and Regional Planning 1 - 2 Units Supervised experience relative to specific aspects of practice in city or regional planning.
+Supervised Research in City and Regional Planning: Read Less [-] CY PLAN 297 Supervised Field Study in City and Regional Planning 1 - 2 Units Terms offered: Fall 2015, Fall 2007, Spring 2007 Supervised experience relative to specific aspects of practice in city or regional planning.
 Any combination of 295, 297 courses may be taken for a total of 6 units maximum toward the M.C.P. degree.
 A maximum of 3 units of 297 can be used for degree requirements.
-Rules & Requirements Prerequisites: Graduate standing in department and consent of adviser and sponsor Repeat rules: Course may be repeated for credit.
-Course may be repeated for credit when topic changes.
-Hours & Format Fall and/or spring: 15 weeks - 0 hours of fieldwork per week Summer: 8 weeks - 1.5-3.5 hours of fieldwork per week Additional Details Subject/Course Level: City and Regional Planning/Graduate Grading: Offered for satisfactory/unsatisfactory grade only.
-CY PLAN 298 Group Studies 1 - 3 Units Topics to be announced at beginning of each semester.
+Supervised Field Study in City and Regional Planning: Read More [+] Rules & Requirements Prerequisites: Graduate standing in department and consent of adviser and sponsor Repeat rules: Course may be repeated for credit.
+Hours & Format Fall and/or spring: 15 weeks - 0 hours of fieldwork per week Summer: 8 weeks - 1.5-3.5 hours of fieldwork per week Additional Details $\textbf{Subject/Course Level:} \ \textbf{City and Regional Planning/Graduate}$ Grading: Offered for satisfactory/unsatisfactory grade only.
+Supervised Field Study in City and Regional Planning: Read Less [-] CY PLAN 298 Group Studies 1 - 3 Units Terms offered: Fall 2017, Spring 2017, Fall 2016 Topics to be announced at beginning of each semester.
 No more than 3 units may be taken in one section.
-Rules & Requirements Prerequisites: Consent of instructor Repeat rules: Course may be repeated for credit.
-Course may be repeated for credit when topic changes.
+Group Studies: Read More [+] Rules & Requirements Prerequisites: Consent of instructor Repeat rules: Course may be repeated for credit.
 Hours & Format Fall and/or spring: 15 weeks - 1-3 hours of independent study per week Additional Details Subject/Course Level: City and Regional Planning/Graduate Grading: The grading option will be decided by the instructor when the class is offered.

-CY PLAN 299 Individual Study or Research 1 - 12 Units Individual study or research program; must be worked out with instructor in advance of signing up for credits.
+Group Studies: Read Less [-] CY PLAN 299 Individual Study or Research 1 - 12 Units Terms offered: Fall 2015, Spring 2015, Fall 2014 Individual study or research program; must be worked out with instructor in advance of signing up for credits.
 Maximum number of individual study units (295, 297, 299) counted toward the M.C.P. degree credits is 9.
-Rules & Requirements Prerequisites: Consent of instructor and graduate standing Repeat rules: Course may be repeated for credit.
-Course may be repeated for credit when topic changes.
+Individual Study or Research: Read More [+] Rules & Requirements Prerequisites: Consent of instructor and graduate standing Repeat rules: Course may be repeated for credit.
 Hours & Format Fall and/or spring: 15 weeks - 0 hours of independent study per week Additional Details Subject/Course Level: City and Regional Planning/Graduate Grading: Letter grade.